-Neuropathy is more of risk for people with diabetes, about 30% of the cases are associated with diabetes.
-Heavy alcohol use and traumatic injury can be causes in addition to autoimmune celiac disease, hypothyroidism and other immune system diseases and viral infections sometimes can be a cause.
+Neuropathy is more of a risk for people with diabetes, about 30% of the cases are associated with diabetes.
+Heavy alcohol use and traumatic injury can also be causes.
+And autoimmune celiac disease, hypothyroidism and other immune system diseases and viral infections sometimes can be a cause.
 Some types of antibiotics, radiation and chemotherapy treatments may cause neuropathy.
 Some cases of neuropathy are present at birth.

 Of the 16 million Americans with diabetes, approximately, about 25% have foot problems due to peripheral neuropathy.
 Peripheral nerves are those extending out from the brain or spinal cord to the muscles and organs and skin.
 Neuropathy can progress from feeling tingling sensations of ‘pins and needles’ in the fingertips to not being able to feel sensations of hot, cold or pain.